How Long Is 100 Kilometers

 2. Running:

 • Marathon Equivalent: A marathon is approximately 42.2 kilometers.
-Therefore, 100 kilometers is roughly equivalent to completing two and a half marathons.
+That's why, 100 kilometers is roughly equivalent to completing two and a half marathons.
 This illustrates the immense physical endurance required to run this distance.

 • Experienced Runner: For an experienced marathon runner, covering 100 kilometers might take around 8-12 hours, depending on their pace and fitness level.
 This time frame significantly increases for less experienced runners.